peterbarker/sds021/common-support-serial-sensor.rst

 Given this device came with a USB-to-TTL adapter, checking for signs of life on my laptop seems a good start.
 If your device does not come with one, they are not expensive, and having a drawful of them isn't too difficult to arrange.

-I used `screen` to connect to the device:
+I used `screen` to connect to the device: screen /dev/ttyUSB0 57600

 Yay!
 Data is being received, and given this is a binary protocol, weird characters are all good.